AdmiralMudkip/Tribes/README.md

-# Tribes
-Tribes: Descend
+# Tribes: Descend

-Welcome!

 This is a summer project / side project called Tribes: Descend.

-It's a Tribes clone written in the Unity gameengine, by myself, and a select few others, who currently only include Markus.
+It's a Tribes clone written in the Unity game engine, by myself, and a select few others, who currently only include Markus.

 I don't expect it to be fantastic, but my goal is to learn Blender and Unity to a higher degree.